a10networks/terraform-provider-thunder/website/docs/r/thunder_system.html.markdown

 * `aflex-table-entry-count` - Total aFleX table entry in the system (Total aFlex entry in the system)
 * `class-list-ipv6-addr-count` - Total IPv6 addresses for class-list
 * `class-list-ac-entry-count` - Total entries for AC class-list
+* `class-list-entry-count` - Total entries for class-list
 * `max-aflex-authz-collection-number` - Specify the maximum number of collections supported by aFleX authorization
 * `radius-table-size` - Total configurable CGNV6 RADIUS Table entries
 * `authz-policy-number` - Specify the maximum number of authorization policies
 * `ipsec-sa-number` - Specify the maximum number of IPsec SA
 * `ram-cache-memory-limit` - Specify the maximum memory used by ram cache
+* `waf-template-count` - Total configurable WAF Templates in the System
+* `auth-session-count` - Total auth sessions in the system
 * `monitored-entity-count` - Total number of monitored entities for visibility
 * `name` - Specify name of Geolocation list
 * `gslb-device-max` - Enter the number of gslb-device allowed (gslb-device count (default is max-value))